Coherence (statistics)

 In probability theory and statistics, coherence can have several different meanings.
 Coherence in statistics is an indication of the quality of the information, either within a single data set, or between similar but not identical data sets.
 Fully coherent data are logically consistent and can be reliably combined for analysis.

-In personal probability
+In probability

 When dealing with personal probability assessments, or supposed probabilities derived in nonstandard ways, it is a property of self-consistency across a whole set of such assessments.

 In gambling strategy

 One way of expressing such self-consistency is in terms of responses to various betting propositions, as described in relation to coherence (philosophical gambling strategy).

 In Bayesian decision theory

 The coherency principle in Bayesian decision theory is the assumption that subjective probabilities follow the ordinary rules/axioms of probability calculations (where the validity of these rules corresponds to the self-consistency just referred to) and thus that consistent decisions can be obtained from these probabilities.